-Havana is home to one of the world's largest and most captivating cemeteries, a must-see for the curious-minded.
+Havana is home to one of the world's most captivating cemeteries, a must-see for the curious-minded.
 It's not just enormous in size but also grandiose and eccentric in style, and filled with innumerable characters from Cuba's absorbing history.
 As cemeteries go it is far from being an austere place.
 Instead, it is more like walking through an outdoor museum.

 In Spanish, it is known as "Necrópolis Cristóbal Colón" (and sometimes "Cementerio de Cristóbal Colón"), named after Christopher Columbus.
 The cemetery was completed in 1876 and to date has over 56 thousand tombs and over 500 mausoleums.
 In total, well over a million people have been interred here.

 The main entrance is an iconic piece of architecture, featuring sculptures and reliefs by the Cuban sculptor José Vilatra de Saavedra.
 It is known as the Gate of Peace ("La Puerta de la Paz"), a fitting name considering it is where so many souls are laid to rest.
 It features heavily in the classic Cuban comedy film The Death of a Bureaucrat ("La Muerte de un Burócrata").

 Inside the cemetery, there are plenty of trees that provide shade.
 However, as you will often be exposed to the sun and the heat, it is worth going there on an overcast day or taking advantage of the cemetery's early opening time (8 am) to enjoy the visit at a cooler temperature.
 If you've been out late the night before drinking and dancing, this is easier said than done.